agiliq/bookrest/README.md

-### Bookrest - The easiest way to add rest API to an arbitrary DB
+### Bookrest - The easiest way to add a REST API to an arbitrary database

 ![bookrest image](assets/bookrest.jpg)